Jsparrow/jsparrow.github.io/docs/rules/use-stringbuilder-append.md

 | Minimum Java version            | 5     |
 | Remediation cost                | 2 min |
 | Links                           | [S1643](https://sonarcloud.io/organizations/default/rules?open=squid%3AS1643&rule_key=squid%3AS1643) |

+## Description

+Replaces the infix operator `+` over `String` concatenations with at least three operands by `StringBuilder::append`.
+When possible, unwraps the parenthesized expressions.

+## Benefits

+Improves the performance of the String concatenations.

 ## Requirement & Tags